thedodd/giphy-api/book/ownership.md

 - No garbage collector needed.

 Remember, lifetime rules apply to `&` references.
 Not to the various pointer types in Rust (Box, Rc, Arc etc), though you could still pass around references to them if needed.

+### Mutability & Exclusive References
+In Rust, we have references `&` (shared) and we have mutable references `&mut` (exclusive).

+This, combined with Rust's lifetime system, ensures that we don't have pointers retained in random parts of our app which might be making subtle changes to values behind the scenes.

+Let's look at `client/src/state.rs` for some examples on handling mutability.